taghead/burger.devourer.xyz/docs/technical_documentation.md

 Lets start by obtaining the production credentials, open up [https://supabase.io](https://supabase.io) and create a new project.

 ##### Production Credentials
-Once the project is stood up navigate to `Settings > API` to retreive the production credentials [/src/environments/environment.prod.ts](/src/environments/environment.prod.ts).
+Once the project is stood up navigate to `Settings > API` to retreive the production credentials and apply it to [/src/environments/environment.prod.ts](/src/environments/environment.prod.ts).
 Finally to whitelist the domain/ip address the website is hosted on head over to `Authentication > Settings` and change fill both Site URL and Additional Redirect URLs to https://taghead.xyz.

 ```javascript
 export const environment = {